telatin/seqfu2/docs/utilities/README.md

 # Utilities

-All these programs are automatically installed with SeqFu, but are accessible via independent binaries rather than the core tool _seqfu_:
+All these programs are automatically installed with SeqFu, but are accessible via independent binaries rather than the core tool _seqfu_.

+:warning: The core tools have a strict API validation to ensure forward-compatibility of the commands, that is not guaranteed in the external utilities.

 ### SeqFu utilities